-Cooked in a kitchen that was more than ten miles away (where home was) Frozen in a freezer that was similarly located at a distance.
+All of that preparation would have had to be done in a kitchen that was more than ten miles away, which is where home was, then frozen in a freezer that was similarly located at a distance.
 Or I could spend four bucks and eat the food prepared by Taco Bell.
-Spend more to get a hamburger at Fran’s or Dan’s, but then I’d be eating the dreaded red meat, and that would be even worse for my health.
+I could spend more to get a hamburger at Fran’s or Dan’s, but then I’d be eating the dreaded red meat, and that would have been even worse for my health.

 This is why Americans are fat.
 We are fat because french fries are a buck and are available on every road in the US if you just pull off and hit the drive through.
 A sack of potatoes is $4 and you still have to have the fryer and the oil to make the Pommes Frites yourself.
 A hamburger can still be gotten from Whataburger for $4.
 Eight buns and a pound of hamburger will cost you more than that, without even getting into what you top the hamburger with.
 You just can’t beat the prices at fast food restaurants.
 I’ve tried, many times.
 It can’t be done.
 Not here.